-During mechanical simulations, at each time step the material properties of the particles are projected onto the grid.
+During mechanical simulations, the material properties inside the model are tracked using particles; each of these particles discretize the small part of the model around them and its properties.
+At each time step, the material properties of the particles are projected onto the grid.
 They are then used to solve the Stokes equations on the grid.
 Following this, the particles are advected using the solution on the grid.

-- At the begining of the simulations, FAIStokes either creates a model from a function giving the distribution of the material parameters or loads a particle swarm from a file.
+At the begining of the simulations, FAIStokes either creates a model from a function giving the distribution of the material parameters or loads a particle swarm from a file.
 In the first case, a regularly distributed particle swarm is generated, with a density of particles depending on the size of the smallest element of the computation grid.
 The given function is then used to associate the material properties to the particles depending on their position.
-Since the particle swarm doesn't directly track the interfaces, it has to be dense enough to recover accurately the material properties of the model; depending on the simulation, - some parts of the model can therefore be densified to keep the appropriate accuracy.
-At each time step, the material properties are interpolated from the particle swarm to the grid in order to build the FE matrix and its preconditioner.
-For each element, the density is interpolated on the quadrature points using an arithmetic mean of the densities of the particles around the quadrature points (closer than a distance depending on the smallest element of the domain).
+Since the particle swarm doesn't directly track the interfaces, it has to be dense enough to recover accurately the material properties of the model; depending on the simulation, some parts of the model can therefore be densified to keep the appropriate accuracy.
+At each time step, the material properties are interpolated from 45 the particle swarm to the grid in order to build the FE matrix and its preconditioner.
+For each element, the density is interpolated on the quadrature points using an arithmetic mean of the densities of the particles around the quadrature points (closer than a distance depending on the smallest element 50 of the domain).
 The viscosity is recovered for each element using a harmonic mean of the viscosities of the particles inside the element.
-This reduces the effect of very high viscosity - 170 differences (possibly of several orders of magnitude) on the solver and is more computationally efficient despite the higher grid refinement needed (Deubelbeiss and Kaus, 2008; Thielmann et al., 2014; Heister et al., 2017).
+This reduces the effect of very high viscosity differences (possibly of several orders of magnitude) on the solver and is more computationally efficient despite the higher grid refinement needed (Deubelbeiss and Kaus, 2008; Thielmann et al., 2014; Heister et al., 2017).
 In the simulations we present hereafter, we were able to verify that this averaging verifies the conservation of the volume and mass in the model.
-Appendices A, B, E and F test the interpolation of the material properties from the particle swarm to the finite element grid to reasonable accuracy.
+Appendices A, B, D and E test the interpolation of the material properties from the particle swarm to the finite element grid to reasonable accuracy.

-175 3.5 Grid and solvers
+3.5 Grid and solvers